ddh/mixtape/README.md

 ### Performance
 * Say we were to provide this tool as an API that is accessible by the Internet...
 * We can increase performance by scaling horizontally, bumping the number of available servers that run the API and put this behind a Load Balancer to handle traffic.
+* We can separate out the writing vs reading into their own standalone services; each with their own resources perhaps.
+* We can only hold so much in-memory data.
+We can turn the original input source file into a datastore and then the output can be written to this datastore.
+* If the changes file is extremely large, we can make accomodate for this by streaming the changes file or loading each change into an event-queue.
+A separate worker then can consume each change.
 * If the data is stored in a database, we can create indexes for attributes that are often looked up. e.g. users, songs and playlists
 * We can cache the data so it can be retrieved quicker.
 Changes to playlists can invalidate and update caches as we see fit.

+## Post-mortem
+* I had fun working on this project!
+* It got me interested in using `thor` as a tool to build CLIs.
+I was more familiar with built-in tools like `rake` tasks for `Rails` or just using `OptionParser` for very simple one-file ruby CLI tools.
+* I need to add unit tests for the various models in the app
+* I would like to add a persistence layer to this tool, like a database, to store the data for later use.
+* There's coupling between `Playlist` and `Song` that I would like to fix.
+Perhaps a join-table of sorts.
+* My `changes.json` file is _very_ picky with how each of the requested features are formatted.
+If we were to add more features for the project, I would need to change how the app interprets the changes.
+Perhaps have named actions like "update" or "destroy", much like a CRUD app.
+Then we can treat the changes file li
+* I would like to add more error handling.
+I've added a handful of the obvious ones but I certainly did not cover all edge cases.

 ## Authors
 @picoPWR